rppicomidi/pico_usb_host_troubleshooting/README.md

 example, the USB MIDI 1.0 Class Specification specifies data should be in in 4-byte message units of very particular format packed into the USB Bulk transfer.
 I have found some MIDI devices will pack unused bytes of the maximum size USB Bulk transfer with 0 and always send maximum length packets.

+I have seen other USB MIDI devices that do not properly implement the Cable Number/Code Index Number byte, the first byte of the 4-byte packet.

-Other devices send a maximum length packet of complete nonsense data before sending normal MIDI message data.
+Still other devices send a maximum length packet of complete nonsense data before sending normal MIDI message data.

 Observing this kind of behavior allows you to design your driver to be robust to it.

-#### When the device breaks the protocol
+#### When the device breaks the USB protocol
+Section 8 of the USB Specification spells out how each type of In, Out, Setup and Request transaction is supposed to happen.
+It also specifies when the device or host is supposed to send specific handshake responses.
+The USB Host or the USB Device might get this wrong.

+A problem I have encountered with a USB device's response to an IN trasaction from the host;
-A problem you may encounter with USB devices is the device senindg a data packet with a DATA1 PID instead of DATA0 PID.
-This can happen in the case of a transmission error, and the device should recover from it.
-However, a few devices get the DATAx toggling scheme backwards.
+the device might send a data packet with a DATA1 PID when the host expects a DATA0 PID, or vice versa.
+This can happen in the case of a transmission error, and the device and host should recover from it.
+However, a few devices get the DATAx toggling scheme backwards for IN endpoints.
 Depending on the capabilities of the USB Host hardware, you may not be able to fix this in your USB Host driver, but at least you will be able to explain why a particular device does not work.
 Figuring out these type of issues require you to be familiar with the details of the USB Specification, so they can be tricky.

 ### USB packet sniffers
+Finding USB packet issues requires that you can see the packets on the bus.
 A USB packet sniffer is a passive device that captures the USB packets that are passed between the host and device.
 It has some means to store or display the captured packets, either in real-time or after some other limit such as number of packets captured, elapsed time, or using a UI to stop the capture.
-A USB packet sniffer if probably the most convenient way to debug USB traffic.
+A USB packet sniffer is probably the most convenient way to debug USB packets on the bus.

-If the USB host is in a computer running Linux, macOS or Windows, then there are software-based solutions that allow you display the USB packets between the computer and an attached USB device.
+If the USB Host is in a computer running Linux, macOS or Windows, then there are software-based solutions that allow you display the USB packets between the computer and an attached USB device.
 However, a typical embedded USB host does not have the resources to support that.
 You need to connect an external hardware-based USB packet sniffer between your embedded